Saccharodite

 Saccharodite is a large genus of planthoppers from the family Derbidae, tribe Rhotanini, with more than 100 species.
-The largest number of species have been reported from Borneo, Indonesia, New Guinea and the Philippines, but the genus has a much wider distribution, ranging from Sri Lanka in the West, over southern parts of mainland Asia up to southern Japan in the North.
+The largest number of species have been reported from Borneo, Indonesia, New Guinea, China and the Philippines, but the genus has a much wider distribution, ranging from Sri Lanka in the West, over southern parts of mainland Asia up to southern Japan in the North.
 Saccharodite is also found in other parts of the western Pacific like Micronesia, Fiji and New Caledonia, up to eastern parts of Australia, in the South as far as Tasmania.
 The adult hoppers are around 5 mm long from head to the tip of the forewings.
 They are characterized by their forewing venation.
 The forewings are usually glassy and bright red marks are common on the head and body, up to most parts except the wings being coloured bright red.
 When the insects are at rest, the wing surfaces form a common plane like in house flies.